 Isn’t it true?
-We wouldn’t get the best reaction if we said, “Don’t give us an entire milk latte” or “I don’t need the chicken.”
-That type of negative correspondence isn’t seen well and puts unjustifiable strain on connections.
+We wouldn’t get the best reaction if we said, “Don’t give us an entire milk latte,” or “I don’t need the chicken.”
+That negative correspondence isn’t seen well and puts an unjustifiable strain on connections.

-All things being equal, take a stab at requesting what you do want.
+All things being equal, take a stab at requesting what you want.

 Don’t say: “Don’t!” or “Stop it!”
 Instead, try saying, “Kindly pet the canine tenderly” or “If it’s not too much trouble, put your shoes in the wardrobe.”

 “We Are on Cheetah Time Today and Need to Move Quick!”

 Make sure to leave your kids alone on turtle time here and there!